 - Citigroup Business Travel Accident/Medical (BTA/BTM) insurance; and

 - Citigroup Long-Term Care Insurance Plan (if elected coverage prior to January 1, 2012).

 Plan Administrator: The Plans Administration Committee of Citigroup Inc.

 Plan year: January 1-December 31.

-Preadmission tests: Tests performed on a covered person in a hospital before confinement as a resident inpatient provided the tests meet all of the following requirements:
+Preadmission tests: Tests performed on a covered person in a hospital before confinement as a resident inpatient, provided the tests meet all the following requirements:

 - The tests are related to the performance of scheduled surgery;

 - The tests have been ordered by a physician after a condition requiring surgery has been diagnosed and hospital admission for surgery has been requested by the physician and confirmed by the hospital; and